 The Department of Family and Consumer Sciences offers a Master of Science or Master of Arts degree in Family and Consumer Sciences with a sequence in Interior Design.
-The degree program is designed for professionals whose undergraduate degree is in interior design or architecture and are seeking advanced study in interior design.
+The master’s program expands knowledge on creativity, sustainability, health and wellness, and evidence-based design.

 A student applying to a master's program must: